 Unit 1 will be assessed in the written examination at the end of the course.
 Unit 2 will be completed in school where students will be required to complete a single/series of products alongside a portfolio showcasing their design process.

-Design Technology as a subject gives the students transferable skills and the ability to contribute creatively in any situation.
-The skills listed above-research, analysis, decision-making and communication-are highly valued by employers and lend themselves to all walks of life.

-The more specialised knowledge and skills can lead to higher education and employment in the following fields: Architecture, Engineering (civil, electronic and mechanical), Design (product, graphic, interior, service) Quantitative Surveying, Design Management, Software or Website Design and Manufacturing Management, to name a few.
-Every day, the demand for good quality creative thinkers with the skills to see a project through is growing, and this course is designed to help our students be these people.
+Design & Technology as a subject gives the students transferable skills and the ability to contribute creatively in any situation.
+The skills listed above are highly valued by employers and lend themselves to all walks of life.
+The more specialised knowledge and skills can lead to higher education and employment in the following fields: Architecture, Engineering (civil, electronic and mechanical), Design (product, graphic, interior, service) Quantitative Surveying, Design Management, Software or Website Design and Manufacturing Management.

-Drama
+GCSE Drama

 Drama gives students the ability to work creatively unlike any other subject.
-Students are given the opportunity to work in a wide variety of ways to explore texts and performance and are encouraged creatively, focusing on practical work which reflects twenty-first century practice.
+Students are given the opportunity to work in a wide variety of ways to explore texts and performance and are encouraged creatively, focusing on practical work which reflects Twenty First Century practice.

-"All the world's a stage, And all the men and women merely players." - Shakespeare
+"All the world's a stage, and all the men and women merely players." - Shakespeare